 An eighth course may be either any Philosophy course as specified above or a course from another Department which has been approved by the Graduate Advisor.

 In exceptional cases, students may, at the discretion of the Graduate Advisor, meet one distribution requirement by presenting work done as a graduate student elsewhere: typically a graduate thesis or work done in a graduate-level course.
 Meeting a distribution requirement in this way will not count as meeting any part of the four-seminar requirement.

 Before taking the Qualifying Examination the candidate must pass a departmental examination in French, German, Greek, or Latin requiring the translation of 600 words in two hours with the use of a dictionary.
 An examination in another language may be approved by the Graduate Advisor if it contains significant philosophical literature related to the student's dissertation work.

 The Qualifying Examination

 Students should aim to take the qualifying examination by the end of the fifth enrolled semester and they must take it by the end of the sixth enrolled semester.

-In order to take the examination the student must have fulfilled the department's course requirements and must have passed the language requirement in at least one language.
+In order to take the examination the student must have fulfilled the department's course requirements and must have passed the language requirement.

 The qualifying examination is administered by a committee of three faculty members from the department and one faculty member of another department.
-The members of this committee are nominated to the Graduate Division by the Director of Graduate Studies in consultation with the candidate.
+The members of this committee are nominated to the Graduate Division by the Graduate Advisor in consultation with the candidate.

 A week before the qualifying examination, the candidate should submit an overview essay of 1500-3000 words for each topic, which expands on the initial description.
 The essay should aim to lay out the central problem or question, to explain its importance, and to evaluate critically the attempts to resolve or answer it, with an eye to forming a view within, or about, the debate.